jhonnybaltros/exercism-java-track/readme.md

 # Java Algorithms and Studies

-This repository contains the solutions to exercises and studies about each topic in the [Java track syllabus](https://exercism.io/tracks/java).
+This repository contains the solutions to exercises and studies about each topic in the [Exercism Java track syllabus](https://exercism.io/tracks/java).

 ## Exercises